Property Registration Calculator — State-wise Stamp Duty and Charges — India 2026

 Calculate property registration charges and stamp duty for all Indian states.
-Compare rates for men women and joint registration to save on property purchase in 2026.
+Compare rates for men women and joint registration to save on property.

 When buying property in India you must pay stamp duty and registration charges on top of the property price.
 Stamp duty varies significantly from state to state ranging from 3% to 10% of the property value.
 Registration charges are typically 1% in most states.
 Several states offer reduced rates for women buyers as an incentive.
 For a Rs 50 lakh property these charges can range from Rs 2 lakh to Rs 5.5 lakh depending on the state making it essential to budget for these costs.